Related: PR Firms · PR Leaders · Reputation Management.

 The Institution

-O'Dwyer's is the inside trade of public relations and marketing communications.
-Founded in 1968 by Jack O'Dwyer.
+O'Dwyer's PR is the inside trade of public relations and marketing communications.
+The full corporate name is the J.R.
+O'Dwyer Company, Inc. Founded in 1968 by Jack O'Dwyer in New York City.
 Family-owned.
 Independent.
-Based in New York.
+Continuously published since.

 That breadth is unusual for an independent trade publication.
 Most peer titles cover one or two of those functions.
 O'Dwyer's covers all of them.